Skip to Content

 First of all, this plant is not a true curry plant, so don’t plan on adding it to any of your recipes.

 Secondly, make sure this is definitely a plant you want to use to deter the cats in your area because they are difficult to remove once they are planted.
-The good news is they not only repel cats but they can help keep deer under control.
+The good news is they not only repel cats, but, they can help keep deer under control.

-You will find the curry plant is your local nursery in the form of a shrub.
+You will find the curry plant in your local nursery in the form of a shrub.
 It will have pretty yellow flowers that actually do smell like curry.
 While it is basically easy to maintain, it needs full sun and needs to be kept out of the way of windy and rainy conditions.

 6 – Geraniums